 This isn’t a new accessory, but it is compatible with the PS5 and it’s super fun to have: the PlayStation VR.
 You can pick up a bundle of the VR headset and the Iron Man VR game for $349.99.
 It comes with the VR headset, a camera, two Move motion controllers, the Iron Man Blu-ray disc, and a demo disc.
-There might be a PSVR 2 in the works, but for now, nothing has been confirmed.
+Sony has also confirmed that a PSVR 2 is in the works, so you may want to hold out.

 |PS5 Standard||PS5 Digital||PS4 Pro|

-The PS5 Standard retails for $499 in the US, £449 in the UK, and €499 across Europe.
-It matches the price of the Xbox Series X in all regions.
-Between those two consoles, the Xbox Series X is slightly more powerful on paper, but the PS5 has some stellar exclusive games at launch.
+The PS5 (non-digital) retails for $499 in the US, £449 in the UK, and €499 across Europe.
+It matches the price of its big rival, the Xbox Series X, in all regions.
+Between those two consoles, the Xbox Series X is slightly more powerful on paper, but the PS5 already has some stellar exclusive games.